stnoah1/infogcn/README.md

 ### Training

 - This is an exmaple command for training InfoGCN on NTU RGB+D 60 Cross Subject split.
-Please change the arguments if you want to customize the training.
+Please change the arguments if you want to customize the training. `--modal_idx` indicates k value of k-th mode represenation of skeleton.
+If you set `--use_vel=True`, the model will be trained with motion.

 ```
 python main.py --model=SAGCN --half=True --batch_size=256 --test_batch_size=256 \
     --step 90 100 --num_epoch=110 --n_heads=3 --num_worker=4 --modal_idx=0 \
     --dataset=ntu --num_class=60 --lambda_1=1e-4 --lambda_2=1e-1 --z_prior_gain=3 \
     --save_epoch=60 --use_vel=False --datacase=CS --weight_decay=0.0005 \
 ```

 ### Testing